SnakeSolid/java-iddlite/docs/architecture.md

 ### `Evaluate`

 Traces a path through the IDD given a variable-to-value assignment.
+Two overloads:

+- **evaluate(f, int[] values)** — zero-allocation path using an array indexed by variable order position.
+Suitable for high-throughput evaluation.
+- **evaluate(f, order, assignment)** — converts the map to an int array once at entry, then delegates to the array overload.

-Throws `IllegalArgumentException` if a required variable is missing.
+Throws `IllegalArgumentException` if a required variable is missing from the assignment.

 ### `Quantify`